 Sound waves are measured from peak to peak.
-A human vocal wavelength is about one meter, or just over three feet long.
+A human voice's wavelength is just over three feet long.
 The length of the sound wave determines the pitch (how high or low the sound is).
 The longer a wavelength is, the lower the pitch.
 The shorter a wavelength is, the higher the sound is.